-Financial planners help people deal with personal financial issues through proper planning.
+Financial planners help people deal with personal financial issues through proper setting of goals, targets, and strategies.
 Financial planners provide services focused on business and investment, education, retirement, insurance, tax, estate, debt management, and other financial issues.

 The financial planning process works by setting client goals, gathering relevant information, analyzing the information, constructing a plan, implementing the plan, and monitoring outcomes (6-step financial planning process by the ISO).